SymfonyCasts/api-platform/sfcasts/operations.md

 php bin/console debug:router
 ```

-Yep, just `GET`, `POST`, `GET` and `PUT` endpoints.
+Yep, just `GET`, `POST`, `GET` and `PUT`.

 ## Customizing the Resource URL (shortName)

-Hmm, now that I'm looking at this, I don't love the `cheese_listing` part of the
+Hmm, now that I'm looking at this, I don't love the `cheese_listings` part of the
 URLs...
-API Platform generates automatically from the class name.
-And really, in
+API Platform generates this from the class name.
+And really, in an API,
-an API, you shouldn't obsess about how your URLS work - it's just not important,
+you shouldn't obsess about how your URLs look - it's just not important,
 especially - as you'll see - when your API responses include links to other resources.
 But... we *can* control this.